 Facing your fear is perhaps one of the most important tools to include in the toolbox.
 Even though you might always have the tendency to avoid social situations out of fear or embarrassment, avoidance will only make things worse.
 You might develop unrealistic expectations or irrational beliefs with regard to future situations, suffering distress in the process and turning towards social isolation.

-The more you put yourself out there, the easier it will be to overcome your fears.
+The more you put yourself out there, the easier it will be to overcome your fears and start to feel happy about being in a social environment.
 You can organize a list of social situations that you fear and be more assertive, seeking them out instead of opting for avoidance.
 You might also want to refrain from adopting safety behaviors, as these can be just as damaging.
 The only realistic solution is to face your fears and understand how unfounded these can be.
 (R)

 CareClinic is a health app that can be used to manage every aspect related to your social anxiety disorder.
 Within the application, you can record symptoms caused by social situations and identify potential triggers.
 Moreover, the application allows you to record the entire treatment/management plan, including various therapies and drugs, as well as self-care measures.